 Vehicles marked with "PO" can also carry up to one Half-squad, one SW and one SMC.
 Likewise, those marked with "PPO" can carry up to one Squad (or its stacking equivalent), two SWs, and two SMCs.
 In this case, however, the passengers are considered to be riding OUTSIDE (on top of) the vehicle.
 If the vehicle fires ordnance (not machine guns), the passengers immediately disembark, are marked with a Moved marker, and must pass a Morale Check to avoid becoming Shaken.
 Any passengers dismounting (voluntarily or not) from a vehicle are subject to OF.
 Any attack the passenger-carrying vehicle initiated is resolved before any OF against dismounting infantry.
-Passengers riding on the outside of a vehicle that is hit by Ordnance that does not destroy the vehicle or cause its abandonment must immediately disembark.
+1145 Passengers riding on the outside of a vehicle that is hit by Ordnance that does not destroy the vehicle or cause its abandonment must immediately disembark.
 They are marked with a Moved marker and must pass a Morale Check to avoid becoming Shaken.
 If the vehicle on which they are riding is destroyed, the passengers must make a Bailout Check, as explained in 16.1.1.
 Passengers riding on top of vehicles can be attacked by small-arms as described in 17.2.
 The vehicle need not be open.
 Shaken passengers on top of vehicles (external) must immediately disembark, but unshaken passengers can chose to disembark with them or not.
 Place a Moved marker on the disembarked units.
+Shaken passengers of PP or P vehicles are not required to debark (they are riding inside the vehicle).
+They can, however, debark when eligible at the owning player's option.
 Passengers riding on top of a vehicle can attack eligible targets with their IFP (no SWs).
 Subtract 1 from the unit's IFP if the vehicle hasn't moved, or subtract 2 from the unit's IFP if the vehicle is moving or marked with a Moved or Assault Move marker.
 Units can fire at any time during a vehicle's movement.
 Units that do so are marked with a Fired marker.

-Example: A 2-6-4 Squad riding outside a moving tank fires at 0 FP(2 - 2 = 0).
+Example: A US Airborne 2-5-4 Squad riding outside a moving tank fires at 0 FP(2 - 2 = 0).
 The unit on top of a vehicle can fire in a separate impulse from the vehicle's movement or AM.
-16.3 Passengers of Abandoned Vehicles Passengers of Abandoned vehicles disembark and take a Morale Check.
+16.3 PASSENGERS OF ABANDONED Vehicles Passengers of Abandoned vehicles disembark and take a Morale Check.
 Failure means the unit(s) becomes Shaken.
 Mark disembarking units with a Moved marker.
-16.4 Mounting and Dismounting It takes one-half (rounded up) of both the vehicle and Squad's Movement Factors to load into (i.e., mount) or dismount from a vehicle.
+16.4 MOUNTING AND DISMOUNTING It takes one-half (rounded up) of both the vehicle and Squad's Movement Factors to load into (i.e., mount) or dismount from a vehicle.
 Units do not need to begin the Operations Phase in the same hex as the vehicle into which they are loading.
 Loading/mounting the vehicle activates the vehicle for that impulse.
 They can unload at any time in the vehicle hex during the carrying unit's impulse, as long as the vehicle still has at least half of its MPs remaining.
 Passengers can be fired at in the hex in which they have been unloaded.
 Note that when vehicles Assault Move, their partial movement is consumed by such boarding and exiting procedures.
 Units that unload can move separately from their carrier.